 Board Members

-Bianca Shaw, PresiDent
+Bianca Shaw, Past PresiDent

-Bianca Shaw is an innovative Director, Policy Advisor, and Senior Strategist with more than 16 years of leadership experience and progressive public service in non-profit, state and local governance.
+Bianca is an innovative Director, Policy Advisor, and Senior Strategist with more than 16 years of leadership experience and progressive public service in non-profit, state and local governance.

 Bianca has designed and managed social service, economic development, and community advocacy programs.
 She is an Executive Consultant who has influenced both state and local policy programs.